South Fallsburg Hebrew Association Synagogue: Building

 The synagogue is a one-story three-by-five-bay on a raised basement.
 The slight slope of the site exposes the basement walls on the rear and sides.
 It is sided in gold stucco topped with an asphalt-shingled hipped roof, partially obscured by the parapets of the north (front) facade.

 Concrete stairs with iron railings and brick newels lead up to the entrance, flanked by two windows, wooden surrounds and a cornice with a small pediment.
 At the outer edges, wooden pilasters with Doric capitals rise from basement to cornice.
 The entire facade is topped by a Spanish Baroque-inspired parapet, within which a stained glass window depicts one Star of David nested in another.

 The sides feature narrow, flat windows in each bay.
 On the east is a shed-roofed ground-level entrance and concrete block chimney; opposite is a metal fire escape.
 The rear has a projecting middle bay (the Torah ark on the inside) plus two similar windows.

 Inside, the synagogue uses all three of its floors.
 The main floor is devoted to the sanctuary, where the bimah is unusually placed in the rear, near the ark, rather than the center as is customary in Orthodox synagogues.
 The ark itself is separated from the bimah by sliding wooden doors and illuminated by stained glass depicting the Burning bush; two backlit panels show the Ten Commandments.
 The ceiling is the original pressed metal.

 A women's gallery and some classrooms are located on the third level.
-The basement is a large community room used for ceremonies and gatherings; it has a sukkah of knotty pine panelling with a retractable bamboo ceiling.
+The basement is a large community room used for ceremonies and gatherings; it has a sukkah of knotty pine paneling with a retractable bamboo ceiling.